-The Army and Marines have tackled UAV staffing by creating distinct new military occupational specialties (MOS) for UAV operators and maintenance crews.
-For the time being, the Navy has decided instead to make UAVs a Navy Enlisted Classification (NEC) -- in other words, a skill or job designator applied to specially trained personnel that already hold down a standard rating (that's sailor talk for MOS.)
+The Army and Marines have tackled UAV staffing by creating distinct military occupational specialties (MOS) for UAV operators and maintenance crews.
+The Navy has made UAVs a Navy Enlisted Classification (NEC).
+That's a skill or job designator for specially trained personnel who already hold down a standard rating, the Navy equivalent of MOS.

-- NEC 8363, UAV Internal Pilot: "Internal" is a bit of a misnomer -- no one is ever getting inside a UAV.
-This is the operator that takes over once the UAV is in the air, operating it from far greater distances by satellite connection.
+- NEC 8363, UAV Internal Pilot: This is the operator that takes over while the UAV is in the air, controlling it from a greater distance by satellite connection.
+"Internal" is a bit of a misnomer, since no one ever gets inside a UAV.

-- NEC 8364, UAV Payload Operator: A separate designator for the sailor that remotely operates the sensor equipment on the UAV.
+- NEC 8364, UAV Payload Operator: This is the specialist who remotely operates the sensor equipment on a UAV.

-- NECs 8366, -67, and -68: These separate NECs for the MQ-8 Fire Scout, a UAV helicopter, denote assignment as an organizational maintenance technician, payload operator, and pilot, respectively.
+- NECs 8366, -67, and -68: These three NECs are specifically for the MQ-8 Fire Scout, a UAV helicopter.
+They are assignments for organizational maintenance technician, payload operator, and pilot, respectively.

-Naturally, joining the Navy requires a high school diploma.
-After that, discussing entry into the UAV NECs gets a little trickier.
-See, it's not an entry-level job, like in the Army and Marines.
+The Navy requires a high school diploma for enlistment.
+Entry into the UAV NECs gets trickier.
 Sailors must already be trained in one of several Navy ratings and achieve promotion to a particular rank: E-3 for UAV and MQ-8 maintenance technicians and MQ-8 payload operators, petty officer third class (E-4) for internal/external UAV pilots and UAV payload operators, and petty officer first class (E-6) for MQ-8 pilots.

 For the MQ-8 unmanned helicopter, payload and vehicle operators (8367-68) must come from the AW rating, while maintenance techs may be drawn from Aviation Machinist's Mates (AD) or the AE, AM, or AT ratings.

-Entering the UAV field at pay grade E-3 or higher means that obviously, any UAV operator must have already completed several training requirements, including the formal "A" school for his or her source rating.
+Entering the UAV field at pay grade E-3 or higher means an operator must already have completed several training requirements, including the formal school for his or her source rating.

-That's a 21-week course at Fort Huachuca, Arizona, where instructors with the Army's 2nd Battalion, 13th Aviation Regiment train soldiers, Marines, and foreign military students on subjects including principles of flight, launch and recovery, maintenance, and aerial intelligence and surveillance.
+Beyond that, there's a 21-week course at Fort Huachuca, Arizona, where instructors with the Army's 2nd Battalion, 13th Aviation Regiment, train soldiers, Marines, and foreign military students on subjects including principles of flight, launch and recovery, maintenance, and aerial intelligence and surveillance.

-According to Navy Credentialing Opportunities On-Line, sailors with one of the UAV pilot or maintainer NECs may be eligible for Navy or GI Bill funds for civilian certifications such as:
+According to Navy Credentialing Opportunities On-Line, sailors with one of the UAV pilot or maintainer NECs may be eligible for Navy or GI Bill funds for civilian certifications.
+These include:

 - Aircraft or Avionics Electronics Technician